-As the CFPB’s social media presence grows and more consumers are aware of their ability to make complaints, your agency will begin to see more claims logged against you in their system.
+As the Bureau’s social media presence grows and more consumers are aware of their ability to make complaints, your agency will begin to see more claims against you in the CFPB database.
 Parsons-O’Brien states that in her own agency, she has seen a substantial increase in CFPB complaints.
 “In 2013 we got seven.
 This year so far, we’ve had 25.”

 How to Handle CFPB Complaints

-Once you’ve registered you will be able to respond to complaints aimed at your business.
-But there are a few steps you may take before your formal response.
+Once you’ve registered, you will be able to respond to complaints aimed at your business.
+But there are a few steps you may take first.
 It is important to prepare yourself and ensure you’ve done all you can to satisfy your consumers.
 Here’s Parsons-O’Brien’s advice for dealing with a CFPB complaint:

-- Get your ducks in a row.
-A dispute response in writing is important during these complaints.
-Cancel and return an account if the ‘ducks’ do not line up.
-In other words, if your documentation and documented procedures are not ironclad, return the funds and move on.
+- Get your ducks in a row - A dispute response in writing is important to addressing CFPB consumer complaints.
+You don’t want to respond only to find out you are wrong.
+Be ready to cancel any account if your documentation and documented procedures are not ironclad.
+Return the funds and move on.

 If reaching out to the consumer directly doesn’t work, you should prepare a response to provide to the CFPB.
 When drafting your statement, here are a few things to keep in mind: